sara-nl/clouddocs/surfcursus-5-Aug-2015.markdown

 * Click your account's *buddy* icon at the top-right corner of the screen on the UI.
 * Choose the option Sign Out.

-From now on you can use your new password to login again to your Cloud account.
+From now on you can use your new password to login to your Cloud account.
+Do so now.

 #### Add ssh keys to your profile

-Before launching your [first VM](#2.-My-first-VM), there is a last step to take on the [UI](https://ui.hpccloud.surfsara.nl/): **add an SSH key to your profile**.
+Before launching your [first VM](#2.-My-first-VM), there is a last step to take in the [UI](https://ui.hpccloud.surfsara.nl/): **add an SSH key to your profile**.
 *But what does this mean and why is it needed?*

 As said, the HPC Cloud users have full control of their virtual machines (IaaS).
 This means that you are administrator in your own VMs, in other words **root** user.